 How Much Does an I.T.V Inspection Cost in Spain?

-You can see all the rates at http://www.veiasa.es/itv/tarifas
+You can see all the rates at https://www.veiasa.es/itv/tarifas

 Where do I go to Get an I.T.V Inspection?

-Do I Have to Make an Appointment?
+Do I Have to Book an ITV Appointment?

 What is Tested During a Spanish ITV Test?

-Now, actually getting the test carried out, can be quite daunting.
-If you feel a bit nervous about taking your car yourself, you will find many garages who will take it for you for a small fee.
+Now, getting the test carried out, can be quite daunting.
+If you feel a bit nervous about taking your car yourself, you will find many garages that will take it for you for a small fee.
 You just drop your car off at the garage and let them do the rest!

 Unlike in the UK, where you take your vehicle into an M.O.T garage and leave it for them to do the checks, in Spain you are asked to perform certain tasks in the process.

-You will then be asked to drive your vehicle through several different check points.
+You will then be asked to drive your vehicle through several different checkpoints.

 The first station check is generally for lights, wipers, indicators, hazards and seatbelts etc, the second station is for wheel alignment and the third station is for hand brakes and brakes and the fourth station is for omissions and oil etc.